emmajanedrews/base-template/_posts/2017-10-04-do-you-think-all-real-estate-agents-are-the-same.md

 At the Wicker Homes Group, we think that’s unacceptable. **We are on a mission to raise the bar in our industry.** We want to bring a new level of professionalism, service and integrity to real estate.

-With 30 years of experience helping clients buy and sell homes, we’ve developed a 19-point system that delivers proven results for our sellers. &nbsp;<br><br>**To help our clients and friends better understand this system and the difference it makes, we’ve launched a new website: [www.SellWithWHG.com](http://www.sellwithwhg.com/).** It’s a one-stop shop for anyone thinking of selling their home.
+With 30 years of experience helping clients buy and sell homes, we’ve developed a 19-point system that delivers proven results for our sellers.  <br><br>**To help our clients and friends better understand this system and the difference it makes, we’ve launched a new website: [www.SellWithWHG.com](http://www.sellwithwhg.com/).** It’s a one-stop shop for anyone thinking of selling their home.

 {% include pullquote.html %}